Are you a new blogger wondering about the biggest mistakes new bloggers make and how to fix them?

-Leaving comments like “I’m following you, follow back!” or “nice post!” on someones blog post is just not cool.
+Leaving comments like “I’m following you, follow back!” or “excellent post!” on someone’s blog post is just not cool.

-It shows that you have absolutely no interest in what you just read (if you read it at all), and that your only motive is to gain followers and/or comments for your own blog.
+It shows that you have absolutely no interest in what you just read (if you read it at all) and that your only motive is to gain followers and comments for your own blog.

 You can’t expect someone to visit your blog or follow you if you’re leaving comments like that.
 When networking with other bloggers, it’s important to leave thoughtful and genuine comments.

 Think about what happens when a blog you enjoy reading posts infrequently.
 What usually happens?
-Well, usually, you stop looking out for new content.
+Well, generally, you stop looking out for new content.

 The same thing will happen to you if you don’t create a blogging schedule for yourself.
 When creating your posting schedule, stick to a schedule, you know you can commit to.

 Whether you’re posting 3 times a week or once a week, your readers will appreciate knowing that they can look forward to posts from you at a certain time.

 Plan your posting schedule using this free weekly planner!

 3. Posting Small Images

-I strongly dislike when bloggers use tiny images in their blog posts.
+I strongly dislike when bloggers use small images in their blog posts.
 You can’t see the details in the photo, and it’s not appealing to the eye.
 I always recommend that your photos be the full width of your post content area.
 Doing this will make your photos easy to look at, and your posts visually appealing.

 4. Using Free Themes Long Term